awsdocs/aws-transit-gateway-guide/doc_source/tgw-getting-started.md

 + To demonstrate a simple example of using a transit gateway, create two VPCs in the same Region\.
 The VPCs cannot have overlapping CIDRs\.
 Launch one Amazon EC2 instance in each VPC\.
 For more information, see [Get started with Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html) in the *Amazon VPC User Guide*\.
 + You cannot have identical routes pointing to two different VPCs\.
 A transit gateway does not propagate the CIDRs of a newly attached VPC if an identical route exists in the transit gateway route tables\.
 + Verify that you have the permissions required to work with transit gateways\.
 For more information, see [Authentication and access control for your transit gateways](transit-gateway-authentication-access-control.md)\.
++ You can't ping between hosts if you haven't added an ICMP rule to each of the host security groups\.
+For more information, see [Work with security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups#working-with-security-groups) in the *Amazon VPC User Guide*\.

 ## Step 1: Create the transit gateway<a name="step-create-tgw"></a>